dblock5/osticket-prereqs/README.md

 </p>
 <p>
 Installed a database called MySQL server because osTicket requires this in order to store application data such as users, tickets etc. Then I installed HeidiSQL which allows you to connect to MySQL database that osTicket will use.
-Then I registered PHP from within ISS.
+Then I registered PHP from within ISS in order to enable PHP.
 </p>
 <br />
 <p>